top of page

 Demographics

-However, data ethics are important when considering how to represent people.
+However, data ethics must guide demographic representation.
 Categories like household income may imply poverty, which carries stigma.
-Arguments based on household income should be made carefully and with an emphasis on humanizing people and without exploiting suffering in story to justify library ends.
-There is rarely a need to tell another person’s story of suffering, and it is always best practice for library workers to frame their arguments in terms of likely needs rather than individual stories of impoverishment.
-The data doesn’t always require a human story if that story would negatively characterize a person or group.
+Arguments based on economic indicators should be presented carefully, emphasizing human dignity rather than exploiting narratives of hardship to justify library goals.
+Library workers should generally frame arguments in terms of probable community needs rather than individual narratives of deprivation.
+Data analysis often requires no individual human stories, particularly if such anecdotes might negatively characterize individuals or groups.
 Retelling stories of suffering tends to dehumanize, turning people into statistics or mere representatives of disaster rather than whole human beings.
-Stories of negative or difficult experiences should be anonymized unless shared by a person themselves, in their own voice or language, with enthusiastic consent.
+When personal experiences must be shared, they should be thoroughly anonymized unless presented directly by the affected individuals with their explicit and enthusiastic consent.

 image.png